 The proposed grants are being issued for no cash consideration.
 There are no loans being made in relation to the proposed grants, and no directors or associates of directors have received securities under the pSivida Corp.
-2008 Incentive Plan since the last grants approved by stockholders.
+2008 Incentive Plan since the last grants approved by stockholders (which were options to our five non-executive directors under the 2008 Incentive Plan in the amount of 45,000 shares for Dr. Mazzo, 30,000 shares for each of Mr. Hopper, Mr. Rogers and Mr. Savas and 70,000 shares for Mr. Godshall).